amarasovic/amarasovic.github.io/contact/index.md

 If you're interested in doing a PhD in the School of Computing, *please apply*.
 We will carefully consider every application.
 More information about the application process can be found [here](https://www.cs.utah.edu/graduate/admissions/).

+While I'm honored to be considered as anyone's advisor, as most professors I don't have bandwidth to answer every email that inform me about achivements and interest to work with me.
+In _very rare cases_, when an email is specific and demonstrates that the writer genuinely engaged with my work, I might respond.
+If I haven't responded to you, not only that sending more emails won't help, it actually overwhelms me, and I'd really appreciate if you don't do that.

 <details>
 <summary markdown="span" style="color:orange"><b>Note on the Statement of Purpose</b> [Click to expand!]</summary>